We noticed that you're using an unsupported browser. The TripAdvisor website may not display properly. We support the following browsers:

 7. Passport expiry date

 8. Proposed date of arrival (this is the date you want your visa to start from.
-The start date of the visa itself will be the day that you arrive - you may enter Vietnam at a later date - up to your exit date - but not before this date, so be sure to take time zone differences into account)
+The start date of the visa itself will be the day you arrive - you may enter Vietnam at a later date (up to your exit date) but not before that date, so be sure to take time zone differences into account)

 If you have children travelling with you and they have their own passports, you will be required to apply and pay the same fees as if they were an adult.